YSSkywalker/YSSkywalker/README.md

 I'm a member of [Ushinohi Project](https://twitter.com/UshinohiProject) ([丑之日プロジェクト](https://twitter.com/UshinohiProject)), and woring on engineering projects with the team members, such as building 3D printer, quadcopter and so on.
 You can watch we're working on the projects on YouTube!

 [![](https://img.youtube.com/vi/zIvZpHonD8g/0.jpg)](https://www.youtube.com/watch?v=zIvZpHonD8g)

+# Profile
+- 🌱 I’m currently learning Deep Learning on Neural Network
+by using TensorFlow, PyTorch and Keras.

+- ⚡ Fun fact: STAR WARS
+I LOVE Darth Vader SO MUCH.
+Thank you.

+- 📫 How to reach me: anii@ushinohi.com
+or you can just DM me through twitter!